Master of Science in Supply Chain and Operations Management

 Fast-paced program, flexible schedule

 The 32-credit hour program can be completed in one year of full-time study, or more than one year of part-time study.
 Students may be assigned additional prerequisite coursework depending upon their academic and professional background.* The program offers a flexible structure and schedule to allow completion while students are working full-time.
 The broad choice of electives enables the students to customize the curriculum to specific career or company interests.

-The distinguishing feature of this program is its blend of business and functional knowledge, with technical and analytical skills, systems thinking, leadership capabilities and global orientation.
+The distinguishing feature of our program is its blend of business and functional knowledge, with technical and analytical skills, systems thinking, leadership capabilities and global orientation.

 The MS in Supply Chain and Operations Management incorporates a practicum capstone experience course where students work with a client organization on supply chain and operations issues.
 This course integrates course material with project work that involves either detailed study of supply chain and operations strategy and practice in organizations, or development of supply chain related solutions for specific problems.